-St. Clairsville, OH (June 19, 2020) – As local students celebrate their recent high school graduation, families may have many important college decisions ahead.
-These decisions are coming at a time when higher education costs continue to increase and many parents and students wonder how they will pay for a college education.
-To help local students receive a college education, Belmont College established the Trustees Scholarship to make higher education more affordable and accessible for students who reside in Belmont, Harrison and Monroe Counties.
+St. Clairsville, OH (July 21, 2022) – As local students prepare for their senior year and upcoming high school graduation, families may have many important college decisions ahead.
+These decisions are coming at a time when higher education costs continue to increase, and many parents and students wonder how they will pay for a college education.
+To help local students receive a college education, Belmont College established the Trustees Scholarship to make higher education more affordable and accessible for students who reside in Belmont, Harrison, and Monroe Counties.

-The Trustees Scholarship at Belmont College offers a tuition-only award to students to cover the cost of up to six academic terms after other forms of need-based financial aid have been applied.
+The Trustees Scholarship at Belmont College offers a tuition-only award to students after other forms of need-based financial aid have been applied.

 According to Dr. Paul Gasparro, President “At Belmont College, we strive to make college affordable for our students, so that emphasis can be placed on academics instead of how to pay for tuition.
 Whether their destination is the workforce or an advanced degree, starting at Belmont College enables Trustees Scholarship recipients the opportunity to benefit from lower costs and easy transferability to a four-year institution for degree completion.”

 Comprehensive community colleges, such as Belmont, are a less expensive alternative to many higher priced four-year institutions.
-From the 1989/90 through the 2019/20 academic years, Belmont has awarded nearly $10.5 million to local students through the Trustees Scholarship.
+From the 1989/90 through the 2021/22 academic years, Belmont has awarded more than $10.8 million to local students through the Trustees Scholarship.

-2020 high school graduates must meet eligibility requirements in order to receive the Trustees Scholarship, meaning that they must enroll full time at Belmont College for the Fall 2020 semester.
-Additionally, these students must meet residency requirements for Belmont, Harrison, or Monroe Counties, and have graduated from a high school in one of these counties.
+High school graduates must meet eligibility requirements in order to receive the Trustees Scholarship, meaning that they must enroll full time at Belmont College for the summer, fall or spring semester immediately following their graduation.

 # # # #